Looking for your next weekend away to a warm climate? Then Miami, Florida, should be on your upcoming destination list!

 This type of attire can be worn at bars as well, but once you get to the club scene the dress code will become a bit stricter.

-If you and your crew decide to hit nightclubs in Miami, like E11EVEN or Space, it is important to understand that the nightlife scene in Miami can get dressy!
+If you and your crew decide to hit nightclubs in Miami, like E11EVEN or Space, it is important to understand that the nightlife scene in Miami is DRESSY, and it’s a whole vibe.
+I personally love it so much because this is your chance to really go all out.

-Pack a crossbody purse or a clutch in order to carry your night-out essentials, like your wallet, phone, and lip gloss.
+Pack a crossbody purse or a clutch to carry your night-out essentials, like your wallet, phone, and lip gloss.

-Worried about fitting your night-out attire in your suitcase while still packing light?
-These small purses and light dresses take up little to no room, making it a win-win for both you and your luggage!
+Even if you still want to pack light, small purses, and light dresses take up little to no room, making it a win-win for you and your luggage!

 Men should also dress to impress with a nice pair of slacks and a nice shirt.
 Most venues will be strict about the policy of no ripped jeans, no flip flops, and no baseball hats in order to enter.